54 Wickedly Good Books About Witches (Fiction & Fantasy)

-One of the best books about witches for a magical visit to modern-day London, Uk
+One of the most beautiful fiction books about witches for a magical visit to Romania and modern-day London, England.

 The Witch of Portobello is my favorite Coelho book and not only because it’s about witches.
 The story follows Athena’s life from her unfortunate circumstances of birth until her death.
 Her story starts in Romania, then moves to Beirut and eventually she ends up in London where she becomes a controversial spiritual leader.

-One of the best books about witches for a magical visit to Europe & colonial America
+One of the best Nonfiction books about witches for a magical visit to Europe & colonial America

 The book perfectly showcases how communities fear those who are different than what’s considered normal, and how our fear of change can make our humanity vanish.
 For centuries over and over again our fear pushed and still pushes us to take unforgivable inhuman actions.
 Unfortunately, I think there wasn’t a more perfect time in our lifetime to read this book and to think about our actions and our silence both as an individual and as a society.